EllenMcMullen/opynfield/test_data/README.md

-This folder contains three test data sets, the code used to analyze them in (INSERT PAPER HERE), and their expected outputs.
+This folder contains four test data sets, the code used to analyze them in (INSERT PAPER HERE), and their expected outputs.